hripat/ultrasound-segmentation/README.md

-# ultrasound-segmentation
-Ultrasound bone image segmentation using U-Net in MATLAB
+# Ultrasound bone image segmentation using U-Net in MATLAB

 This project is my Master's thesis work where automated image segmentation was performed on both simulated and real Ultrasound images of bone surfaces using a specific convolutional neural network called a "U-net".